 FamilyName identifies the family to which the boundary belongs.
 Family names link the mesh boundaries to the CAD surfaces.
 (See Section 12.6.)
 Boundary conditions may also be defined directly on families.
 In this case, the BCType must be FamilySpecified.
-If, under a BC_t structure, both FamilyName_t and BCType_t are present, and the BCType is not FamilySpecified, then the BCType which is specified takes precedence over any BCType which might be stored in a FamilyBC_t structure under the specified Family_t.
+If, under a BC_t structure, both FamilyName_t and BCType_t are present, and the BCType is not FamilySpecified, then the BCType that is specified takes precedence over any BCType that might be stored in a FamilyBC_t structure under the specified Family_t.
+The actual name of the referred-to Family_t can be in the same base or another base, as detailed in Section 6.2.1.

 Reference data applicable to the boundary conditions of a BC patch is contained in the ReferenceState structure.
 DataClass defines the default for the class of data contained in the boundary conditions.
 If the boundary conditions contain dimensional data, DimensionalUnits may be used to describe the system of dimensional units employed.
-If present, these three entities take precedence of all corresponding entities at higher levels of the hierarchy.
+If present, these three entities take precedence over all corresponding entities at higher levels of the hierarchy.
 These precedence rules are further discussed in Section 6.4.